When Do I Get to Sing 'My Way'

-"When Do I Get to Sing 'My Way'" is a song by American rock band Sparks, released in October 1994 as the first single from their 16th album, Gratuitous Sax & Senseless Violins (1994).
-It makes reference to the Frank Sinatra signature-tune "My Way" and was a top-40 hit in the United Kingdom while peaking at number seven in Germany.
-In the US, it reached number nine on the Billboard Hot Dance Club Play chart.
-In 1995, the song was re-released, this time peaking at number 32 in the UK.
-It's accompanying music video was directed by British music video director Sophie Muller.
+"When Do I Get to Sing 'My Way'" is a song by American pop duo Sparks, released on October 17, 1994, by Logic Records as the first single from their sixteenth studio album, Gratuitous Sax & Senseless Violins (1994).
+Written and produced by brothers Russell and Ron Mael of Sparks, the song references Frank Sinatra's 1969 signature song "My Way" and was a number-seven hit in Germany.
+In the United States, it reached number nine on the Billboard Dance Club Play chart, and it was also a top 40 hit in the United Kingdom.
+The song was re-released the following year, this time peaking at number 32 on the UK singles chart.
+Its accompanying music video was directed by Sophie Muller, depicting the band in a 1940s black-and-white Hollywood film noir style.